Managing a Person With a Victim Mentality

-Urge your people to accept personal accountability for the outcomes of their choices or actions.
+Urge your people to accept personal accountability for the outcomes of their choices, and to take responsibility for their actions.
 For example, give each of them, including the "victim," a small project to complete, and tell them that they are responsible for completing the task, and for overcoming any challenges or problems that arise.
 The buck stops with them.

 If he can successfully accept responsibility in this safe environment, it will help to build trust between you.
 This win will help to build his self-respect and your trust in him.
 Let him know that, even if he can't control every circumstance, you expect him to control his reaction to adversity and to overcome it.

 Encourage him to see it as an opportunity to demonstrate that he's ready for more responsibility.
 Make it clear that he isn't being set up for failure, as he's unlikely to view such experiences in a positive light.

 Make this an ongoing process rather than a one-off exercise, to help reinforce his acceptance of personal accountability.
 As he progresses, you can increase the size of these projects, or give him projects with greater levels of responsibility.